Breastfeeding: A Lifetime of Benefits

 To help moms engage their superpower to the best of their abilities, AltaMed’s Lactation Clinic Coordinator Cynthia Conde shared her breastfeeding advice for new mothers.

 - Do reach out for assistance before your baby is born—attending a breastfeeding class is always a good place to start learning the ropes.

 - Don’t be afraid to ask for help—the earlier you let others know you’re struggling, the better equipped you’ll be to overcome any challenges.

-- Don’t give up on the hardest day—breastfeeding can be tricky and patience is key.
+- Don’t give up on the hardest day—breastfeeding takes work, and patience is key.
 Practice makes perfect!

-- Do find a support system—breastfeeding support groups can be a great way for you to meet other mothers that are also breastfeeding and give you a safe space to talk about what you’re experiencing.
+- Do find a support system—breastfeeding support groups can be a great way for you to meet other mothers that are also breastfeeding and provides a safe space to talk about what you’re experiencing.

-AltaMed offers a variety of services, from lactation consultants and educators to support groups, at our Boyle Heights, El Monte, Huntington Beach, Orange, Santa Ana and Children’s Hospital LA clinics.
-Call 1-888-499-9303 for more information and to make an appointment today.
+AltaMed offers a variety of services, from lactation consultants and educators to support groups, at our Boyle Heights, El Monte, Huntington Beach, Orange, Santa Ana, and Children’s Hospital LA clinics.
+Call (888) 499-9303 for more information and to make an appointment today.